 Other published work includes a book in Obverse Books’ series of Doctor Who monographs The Black Archive, on the 1973 serial The Time Warrior; several chapters for the first volume of The History of Oxford University Press, edited by Ian Gadd under the general editorship of Simon Eliot.
 He has worked for or advised several organisations and projects including the History of Parliament, the Oxford English Dictionary and English Heritage.
-He has written for publications as diverse as the Journal of Historical Geography, The Cambridge Handel Encyclopedia, and Panini Publishing’s family of Doctor Who titles including Doctor Who Magazine Special Edition, The Essential Doctor Who and Doctor Who – 50 Years.
-In addition, he has written production information text for two of BBC Worldwide’s Doctor Who DVDs, Planet of Giants and The Aztecs – Special Edition, taught, lectured and given conference papers on subjects from Doctor Who to eighteenth-century Arthurian literature, the American Revolution, television adaptations of M.R.
+He has written for publications as diverse as the Journal of Historical Geography, The Cambridge Handel Encyclopedia, and Panini Publishing’s family of Doctor Who titles including Doctor Who Magazine, Doctor Who Magazine Special Edition, The Essential Doctor Who and Doctor Who – 50 Years.
+In addition, he has written production information text for two of BBC Worldwide’s Doctor Who DVDs, Planet of Giants and The Aztecs – Special Edition, taught, lectured and given conference papers on subjects from Doctor Who to eighteenth-century Arthurian literature (paper online at Oxford ORA), the American Revolution, television adaptations of M.R.
 James and the late 1970s children’s television series The Paper Lads.